Countries and regions

 - EU exports to Paraguay are dominated by manufactured products, in particular machinery and transport equipment (45.2%) and chemicals (24.7%) (2015 data).

 - The EU is an important investor in Paraguay.
 Between 2013 and 2014 , EU FDI stocks in Paraguay increased from €733 million to €863 million.
 In the same time period, EU FDI flows to Paraguay fell by 62%.

 - EU Exports of services to Paraguay have slightly increased between 2012 and 2014 from €202.4 million to €209.3 million.

 |Year||EU imports||EU exports||Balance|

 - Access to other Mercosur markets plays an important role in the attractiveness of Paraguay as a destination of Foreign Direct Investment.

 The Framework Trade and Economic Cooperation Agreement is managed through periodic meetings of the EU-Paraguay Joint Cooperation Committee, including one part on trade matters.
 Several Joint Cooperation Committees have met, with the last meeting in Asuncion in April 2012.

 Although EU-Paraguay trade remains limited in absolute numbers, as a member of Mercosur Paraguay is part of an important trading partner for the EU in Latin America.
-Furthermore, Paraguay accounts for one of the highest GDP growth in the region (13.6% in 2013 and 4.8% in 2014, according to its Central Bank’s forecasts), which makes this country attractive for foreign investment.
+Furthermore, Paraguay accounts for one of the highest GDP growth in the region (3.5% in 2016 and 3 .6% in 2017 , according to IMF forecasts), which makes this country attractive for foreign investment.